What Do Sports Psychologists Do?

 7 Things Sports Psychologists Can Do

 Today, a sports psychologists can do several things to help athletes with sports and performance.
-A sports psychologist role is more accepted today as a part of the regular coaching staff for teams and for individual athletes–than 10 years ago.
-A sports psychologists can do are numerous, but they primarily teach athletes mental game skills to improve their performance and learning.
+A performance psychologist’s role is more accepted today as a part of the regular coaching staff for sports teams and for amateur and professional athletes–than 10 years ago.
+A mental performance coach can do are numerous, but they primarily teach athletes mental game skills to improve their performance and learning.

-The areas sports psychologists teach vary from one person to another depending on their experience and qualifications.
-Below are the top roles of an applied sports psychologist, a mental game coaching who helps athletes improve performance via mental training…
+The area of applied sports psychology teaches athletes mental game skills, which depends on their experience and qualifications.
+Below are the top roles of an applied sports psychology, a mental game coaching who helps athletes improve performance via mental training…

 (1) Help Athletes Cope with Performance Fears